uggedal/uggedal.com/site/journal/login-link-in-django-with-proper-redirect-url.md

+%  Login Link in Django with Proper Redirect URL
+% Eivind Uggedal
+% 2009-04-15

 When using Django's `contrib.auth` I tend to use the `@login_required` decorator for restricting access to sensitive views.
 Whats nice about its implementation is that it will redirect me to a login page and remember